 - Oculus Quest - Qualcomm Snapdragon 835, Qualcomm Adreno 540 GPU, 4GB RAM, 64GB/128GB internal storage

-Alongside the various aesthetic and comfort changes, the Oculus Quest 2 has been given a boost in power and specs versus the original VR headset.
+Alongside the various aesthetic and comfort changes, the Meta Quest 2 has been given a boost in power and specs versus the original VR headset.

-Quest 2 uses the latest and greatest Qualcomm system, with 50 per cent more RAM designed to help power the improved visuals and give game developers more power to play with.
+Quest 2 uses a superior Qualcomm system, with 50 per cent more RAM designed to help power the improved visuals and give game developers more power to play with.

-The entry-level version of each headset has 64GB of internal storage for your games, but now Oculus has added significantly more storage with the Quest 2 also available with a 256GB option.
+The entry-level version of the Oculus Quest had 64GB of internal storage for your games.
+The Meta Quest 2, meanwhile, has significantly more storage with the base model starting at 128GB and a 256GB option also available.
 The price has come down too, with that more storage-rich version costing the same as the smallest version of the original Quest.
-The 64GB version is launching at £100 less than the first Quest did too.

 The extra power in the Quest 2 will hopefully give developers more freedom when developing games, while also enabling users to get even more enjoyment out of Oculus Link as well.

 Both Oculus Quest and Quest 2 offer hand-tracking capabilities.
-This has been an experimental option with the Quest for some time, but is shipping as standard in the Quest 2.
-Oculus Link is also coming out of beta and will be more readily available with Quest 2, with the added bonus that the newer headset will also support 90Hz refresh rate for relevant PC VR games.
+This has been an experimental option with the Quest for some time, but is a standard feature in the Quest 2.

 - Oculus Quest - OLED display with 72Hz refresh rate and 1600 x 1440 pixels per eye

-Alongside the extra power under the hood, the Oculus Quest 2 has also been improved in the display department.
-The headset now offers 50 per cent more pixels than Quest.
+Alongside the extra power under the hood, the Meta Quest 2 has also been improved in the display department.
+The headset offers 50 per cent more pixels than the original Quest.
 That's close to 2K resolution per eye and it also comes with the promise of a faster refresh rate, which leads to a smoother and more enjoyable experience.